 “Shit,” both the Gunny and I mouthed together.

 “They’re going to be coming up the path alongside the cliff wall?”
 I asked, in shock.
 “Forget flank security.
 If we don’t move now and fast they’ll drive the NVA right back up, and then downriver on our side, right into us without our supporting fire.
 Get Cowboy on the air,” I said to Fusner.
 “We’ve got to move right now and those guys in the air need to make their first pass, and tell us what they can see.”

-I couldn’t be sure but guessed that Morgan had reached out to battalion to complain about me, and then told them he was going to have Kilo stay put.
+I couldn’t be sure but guessed that Carter had reached out to battalion to complain about me, and then told them he was going to have Kilo stay put.
 Anyone with a map of the A Shau back at battalion, and any understanding of high and low ground advantages would have figured out the slaughterhouse Kilo Company would be setting up for itself.
-Kilo’s good fortune was that the enemy hadn’t gotten it together enough to fire and pin them down into their untenable position, and that apparently Morgan was willing to listen to what battalion told him.
+Kilo’s good fortune was that the enemy hadn’t gotten it together enough to fire and pin them down into their untenable position, and that apparently Captain Carter was willing to listen to what battalion told him.
 That fortune could easily turn into my and my company’s misfortune, because Kilo’s leadership was as arrogant as it was unpredictable, from what I had witnessed.

 The Skyraiders came out of nowhere.
 One moment there was only the sound of the water and jungle and the next the big birds’ deep beating engines caused us all to hunch our shoulders in surprise, before looking upward.
 The four big planes screamed, not ten meters over the top of the rushing river waters.
 They blew by one after another, each sucking a great waft of wet rainy air from around us and then blowing it back, just before the next came through and did the same thing.